Functional Movement Screening

 Each movement pattern is given a score from 1 (low) to 3 (high), with the overall screening results then utilized to create a corrective exercise program aimed at maximizing both mobility and stability throughout the body.
 In addition, the test can be repeated at specific intervals to determine the effectiveness of the prescribed program as well as make new recommendations.

 The FMS is best utilized near the end of a rehabilitation program when pain is no longer present.
 The results may then be used to prescribe a post-rehabilitative exercise program as well as supplemental exercises to be utilized alongside a previously established strength or fitness routine.
-To learn more about how a Functional Movement Screen may help you achieve optimal motion, contact Trinity Physical Therapy at Houston, TX to determine how testing may best serve you.
+To learn more about how a Functional Movement Screen may help you achieve optimal motion, contact Trinity Physical Therapy at Houston, Clear Lake, League City & Pasadena, TX to determine how testing may best serve you.